Siegfried Sassoon: War opposition and Craiglockhart

-For many years it had been thought that, before declining to return to active service, Sassoon had thrown his MC ribbon into the River Mersey at Formby beach.
-According to his description of this incident in Memoirs of an Infantry Officer he did not do this as a symbolic rejection of militaristic values, but simply out of the need to perform some destructive act in catharsis of the black mood which was afflicting him; his account states that one of his pre-war sporting trophies, had he had one to hand, would have served his purpose equally well.
+Before declining to return to active service, Sassoon had thrown his MC ribbon into the sea at Formby beach; some people misinterpreted his description of this incident in Memoirs of an Infantry Officer and believed that he had thrown the medal itself away, but this was retained and passed into the care of his family.
+He stated that he did not do this as a symbolic rejection of militaristic values, but simply out of the need to perform some destructive act as catharsis.
+His account states that one of his pre-war sporting trophies, had he had one to hand, would have served his purpose equally well.
 The actual decoration was rediscovered after the death of Sassoon's only son, George, and subsequently became the subject of a dispute among Sassoon's heirs.

 At Craiglockhart, Sassoon met Wilfred Owen, another poet.
 It was thanks to Sassoon that Owen persevered in his ambition to write better poetry.
 A manuscript copy of Owen's Anthem for Doomed Youth containing Sassoon's handwritten amendments survives as testimony to the extent of his influence and is currently on display at London's Imperial War Museum.

 Sassoon became to Owen "Keats and Christ and Elijah", according to a surviving letter which demonstrates the depth of Owen's love and admiration for him.
 Both men returned to active service in France, but Owen was killed in 1918, a week before Armistice.
-Sassoon was promoted to lieutenant, and, having spent some time out of danger in Palestine, eventually returned to the Front.
-On 13 July 1918, Sassoon was wounded again—by friendly fire when he was shot in the head by a fellow British soldier who had mistaken him for a German near Arras, France.
-As a result, he spent the remainder of the war in Britain.
-By this time he had been promoted to acting captain.
-He relinquished his commission on health grounds on 12 March 1919, but was allowed to retain the rank of captain.
+Sassoon was promoted to lieutenant, and, having spent some time in Palestine, eventually returned to France by 20 June 1918.

+Sassoon was wounded again on 13 July 1918—reportedly by friendly fire when he was injured by a shot to the head by a fellow British soldier who had apparently mistaken him for a German, near Arras, France (per a 2018 story published by a British online tabloid, it was suggested that the friendly fire incident was not accidental, however the veracity of this claim is in some question).
+As a result of this injury, he spent the remainder of the war in Britain.
+By this time, he had been promoted to acting captain.
+He relinquished his commission on health grounds on 12 March 1919, but retained the rank of captain.

 After the war, Sassoon was instrumental in bringing Owen's work to the attention of a wider audience.
 Their relationship is the subject of Stephen MacDonald's play Not About Heroes.